xiaotiansu/OptML_SB/README.md

 `data/:` dataset for MNIST, twitter sentiment, embedding of tweets

 `experiment_results/:` results for all the experiments.
+(The part of results for simplicity bias is in the notebook "Synthetic_data_exp.ipynb")

 `figures/:` all the figures we used in the report.
+(The part of images for simplicity bias is in the notebook "Synthetic_data_exp.ipynb")

 `sb_in_nlp.ipynb:` application of simplicity bias in natural language processing.

 `test_bigData.ipynb:` experiments on MNIST dataset with Adam and SGD (Appendix B).

-`test_smalldata:` experiments on the small dataset and landscape detection.
+`test_smalldata.ipynb:` experiments on the small dataset and landscape detection.

+`Synthetic_data_exp.ipynb:` experiments on simplicity bias.

+`scripts/:` some python scripts that being called by the experiments related to simplicity bias.